How to Change Your Thought Patterns

-1. Become more aware of your thoughts.
+1. Become more aware of your thought patterns

 2. Challenge your negative thoughts.